rtreacy87/nvim/wikis/treesitter-wiki/03-syntax-highlighting-with-treesitter.md

 2. Update to the latest Neovim version
 3. Update your Treesitter parsers: `:TSUpdate`

+### Windows-Specific Issues

+If you're using Windows and experiencing issues with specific parsers like markdown:

+1. See [Windows-Specific Treesitter Issues](08-windows-specific-treesitter-issues.md) for detailed solutions
+2. Try using additional Vim regex highlighting as a fallback for problematic parsers
+3. Check that you have the correct compiler environment set up

 ## Advanced Highlighting Features

 ### Rainbow Parentheses